-According to licensed clinical psychologist and world-renown sex and marriage therapist, Dr. David Schnarch, holding onto the false belief that sex dies in marriage, can unnecessarily result in creating a self-fulfilling prophecy: people give up on pursuing and maintaining an active sexual relationship with their spouse because they don’t think it’s possible, resulting in a sexless relationship that, in turn, reinforces the faulty belief.
-Dr. Schnarch also reassures us that even if the “spark” has gone out of a marriage, it doesn’t mean doom for a couple’s sex life.
-He states, “Rekindling sexual desire is not a snap, but it certainly is doable if you address it directly.”
+According to licensed clinical psychologist and world-renown sex and marriage therapist, Dr. David Schnarch, holding onto the false belief that sex dies in a marriage, can unnecessarily result in creating a self-fulfilling prophecy.
+People give up on pursuing and maintaining an active sexual relationship with their spouse because they don’t think it’s possible.
+This results in a sexless relationship that, in turn, reinforces the faulty belief.
+He also reassured his readers that even if the “spark” has gone out of a marriage, it doesn’t mean doom for a couple’s sex life.
+It is possible to rekindle sexual desire although it may take time and intentional effort.
 If the thought of initiating this process feels daunting to you, here are some tips that can help you get back on track:

 Practice good self-care.

 Taking care of your body with good nutrition, regular exercise, and adequate sleep can help increase your mood, energy level, and self-confidence – all of which are factors that make a difference in your sex life.

 Make an effort to connect with your spouse in other ways.

 Go for a walk together.
 Hold hands.
 Massage each other’s feet.
 Curl up on the couch and read a book to each other.
 Attend a destination couples retreat.
 These simple acts are often the most powerful ones and can make a huge difference in sparking desires that may have been dormant for a while.

 Create a relaxing and romantic atmosphere in your home.